 - Math 4 credits - Science 3 credits (4 lab science credits if planning attending a year university) - English Language Arts 4 credits - Social Studies 4 credits - Physical Education 1 credit - Fine Arts 1 credit (Theatre, Art, Dance, or Music; Some CTE courses may count for this credit.
-Students should talk to their counselor.) - Health 1 credit - Career Concentration Courses: 4 credits in a Career Technical Education program of study or 4 credits in a locally approved pathway based on career interest and academy choice. - Electives 4 possible credits based on student interests and career goals. - World Languages 2 credits of the same language if planning on attending a 4- year university.
+Students should talk to their counselor.) - Health 1 credit - Career Concentration Courses: 4 credits in a Career Technical Education program of study or 4 credits in a locally approvedpathway based on career interest and academy choice. - Electives 2 credits in addition to students' career concentration courses. - World Languages 2 credits of the same language if planning on attending a 4- year university.